earthdaily/analytic-processor-template/README.md

 <p> The aim of this project is to help our customers valuing &ltgeosys/&gt platform capabilities to build their own analytic of interest. </p>

-This repository contains template files based on the cookiecutter system, which allows to rapidly create basic folder structure for data science projects at EarthDaily Agro.
+This repository contains template files based on the cookiecutter system, which allows to rapidly create basic folder structure for data science projects.

 When using the `cookiecutter` command on this repository, it creates a git repository, folders and files structure populated with some of the information provided by the user.